Let's Stay Together (Al Green song)

 It was ranked the 60th greatest song of all time by Rolling Stone magazine on their 2004 list of the 500 Greatest Songs of All Time, and has been covered by numerous other performers, most notably Tina Turner.

 It was selected by the Library of Congress as a 2010 addition to the National Recording Registry, which selects recordings annually that are "culturally, historically, or aesthetically significant".
 The song went on to claim the number 1 position on the Billboard Year-End chart as an R&B song for 1972.

+In 1999, the 1971 recording on Hi Records by Al Green was inducted into the Grammy Hall of Fame.